| | |

 channels, and for new host data types, such as data hiding for

+electronic ink in tablet PC applications.
 For forensics applications that do not rely on

 proactive support such as data hiding based approach, there were